 BORNEO CONSERVATION TRUST (BCT) is a state-mandated, tax exempt NGO (non-governmental organisation), that was established in 2006 under the Trustees (Incorporation) Ordinance 1951 Cap.
 148 (Sabah).

-The establishment of BCT was first mooted as an exciting and unprecedented concrete Malaysian-Japanese effort to buy back alienated wetlands and riverine forests for restoration to its original state.
+The establishment of BCT was first mooted as an exciting and concrete Malaysian-Japanese effort to buy back alienated wetlands and riverine forests for restoration to its original state.

-In 2006, a Board of Trustees chaired by Y Bhg Tan Sri Richard Lind began in earnest with the set-up of the BCT office at the 5th Floor, Block B, Wisma MUIS, Kota Kinabalu next to the Sabah Wildlife Department office.
+In 2006, a Board of Trustees chaired by Y Bhg Tan Sri Richard Lind began in earnest with the set-up of the BCT office at the 5th Floor, Block B, Wisma MUIS, Kota Kinabalu next to the Sabah Wildlife Department Headquarters.

 BCT aims to work in smart partnership with various stakeholders, including state government agencies and private landowners to manage, lease, or purchase lands within and in the vicinity of the proposed BCT Green Corridor area and ultimately to manage a sufficiently large green corridor.